Saving for retirement is no easy task.

 Some workplace retirement plans allow you to sign up for an automatic increase program.
 If your workplace offers this option, then you’ll definitely want to consider signing up.

-Whenever processes, such as increasing your retirement savings rate, are automated there is a much more likely chance that the action will happen.
-You might not even notice the money missing from your checking account!
+There is a much more likely chance that the action will happen whenever processes, such as increasing your retirement savings rate, are automated.
+You might not even notice the money missing from your checking account.

 Whether you’re close to retirement or it is 40 years away, make sure you ask yourself these retirement savings checkup questions every year.
 You’ll be glad you did.